Should you tap your home equity to invest?

 Why are people thinking about using their home equity to invest?
 Because they have a lot of it, for one thing: The unprecedented rise in home prices/property values of the last few years has sent equity stakes soaring.
 But, unlike a stock that pays dividends, an appreciated home doesn’t do you any active good: You can’t access its wealth unless you sell it or borrow against it.

-Admittedly, borrowing has gotten more expensive since: Home equity rates have doubled since the low-low days.
-But ever since the Federal Reserve began lowering interest rates in September, they’ve steadily declined.
-And, amid the prospect of more Fed rate cuts in the near future, some borrowers are eyeing the potential intersection between cheaper loans and appreciating home values as a chance to grow their wealth.
+Finally, home equity financing costs less nowadays.
+Ever since the Federal Reserve began lowering interest rates last September, home equity rates have steadily declined.
+Some borrowers are eyeing the potential intersection between cheaper loans and appreciating home values as a chance to grow their wealth.

-The idea has special appeal for younger homeowners, those aged 28 to 43, who may have stretched themselves to buy a place and haven’t built up much in savings or retirement accounts.
-When Bankrate’s Home Equity Insights Survey asked homeowners what would be a good reason to tap their equity, 30 percent of millennial homeowners cited “making other investments” (“other” being other than for the home).
+The idea has special appeal for younger homeowners, those aged 28 to 43, who may have stretched themselves to buy a place and/or haven’t built up much in savings or investment accounts.
+When Bankrate’s Home Equity Insights Survey asked homeowners what would be a good reason to tap their equity, 30 percent of millennial homeowners cited “making other investments” (“other” being other than investing in the home).

 Older homeowners — those of the Gen X and baby boomer generations — were less sanguine about using home equity to invest.
 Only 13% and 8%, respectively, thought it a good idea, the Home Equity Insights Survey found.